leerkan/visi-pivi-sivi/README.md

 - [ ] #bash setuplamp
 	- [ ] #bash setupdrupal

-And You are welcome to extends this project with respect.
+And You are welcome to extend this project with respect.

 ==============
 <h4>README.md markdown syntax.</h4>